Utah Deaf History and Culture

 Utah School for the Deaf and Blind.
 Ogden, Utah.
 Source: J. Willard Marriott Library, University of Utah

-1954: In 1954, a new Administration Classroom Building was constructed in front of the previous Main Building at Utah Schools for the Deaf and the Blind in Ogden, Utah.
-Soon after the new Main Building, as shown in the picture below, was completed, the old one was demolished.
+1954: In 1954, a new Administration Classroom Building was constructed in front of the older Main Building at the Utah Schools for the Deaf and Blind in Ogden, Utah.
+Shortly after the new Main Building, pictured below, was completed, the old building was demolished.was demolished.

 Picture